Willie Park Sr.: Early life

-Playing style
+Professional career

 Park, a tall, strong man, was a very long hitter and an excellent putter, but sometimes got into trouble through overly aggressive play.
 He had surpassed the older Willie Dunn by age 20, and travelled to St Andrews Links to play and learn that course.
 He issued a public challenge in 1853 to Robertson, generally recognised as the best player, which was, however, not taken up.
 Custom of the time allowed the best player to refuse a challenge of this sort without damage to his reputation.
 Park further fuelled controversy through his aggressive self-promotion, but this did lead to increased interest in golf rivalries, more press coverage, and more matches and tournaments being set up, developing the professional game and increasing the incomes of players such as Park, Morris, and Robertson.

-Family
+Personal life

 He married Susanna Law in Inveresk, Scotland, on 29 March 1860.
 The couple would have ten children.

 Park's brother Mungo and his son Willie Jr. both also won the Open Championship.
 Mungo's victory came in 1874 and Willie Jr. had two wins, in 1887 and 1889.